“Van Buren – one of the biggest names in British illusionists”

 Sadly during 2020 Connie Greta Van Buren passed away.

-Post Covid-19 pandemic Andrew and Allyson are again leading the way forward with even more exciting projects and shows, continuing the vibrant Van Buren legacy into the future.
+Post Covid-19 pandemic Andrew and Allyson are again leading the way forward with even more exciting projects and shows, continuing the vibrant Van Buren legacy and taking the Van Buren Family history into the future.

 To learn more about the Van Buren Family and to hear stories of their adventures why not take a look at the Van Buren Story Documentary or attend one of Andrew Van Buren’s Talks and Lectures